rschmidlin/organizepics/README.md

 Organize pics
 =============
-This program copies jpgeg files with jpg or JPG extensions into a year and subsequently year_month subfolder formatted as YYYY/YYYY_MM.
+This script automatically organizes pictures in folders by date.
+It copies jpeg files with jpg or JPG extensions into a year and subsequently year_month subfolder formatted as YYYY/YYYY_MM.
 In addition, it can be run as a server client.
 For performance reasons, the process is parallelized.

 Open Ponts
 ----------